Rochet2/pressurecompressor/docs/testingdocument.md

 #Testing document

-The algorithm has been tested on and off with JUnit and ad hoc tests.

 Non JUnit testing:
 Large random inputs of bytes were given and compressed.
 The compression ratio was close to none with dictionary having LRU cache and with dictionary clearing the output is about 150% of input.
-When random inputs of bytes with less variation were used for compression, the output was around 60% of original.
+When random inputs of bytes with less variation were used for compression, the output was around 60% of original for dictionary clearing.

 Stress testing with large random inputs revealed hidden bugs in the algorithm.
 As an example of tests carried out: generate 100000 random bytes and compress and uncompress them.